atet/unity/README.md

    [![.img/step03h.png](.img/step03h.png)](#nolink)

-   * For now, just erase everything and copy-paste the code below:
+   * For now, just erase everything and copy-paste the code below and save the file (CTRL+S):

    ```cs
    using System.Collections;